Chloé Paquet

 Chloé Paquet ([klɔe pakɛ]; born 1 July 1994) is a French professional tennis player.
-She has achieved career-high WTA rankings of No. 101 in singles on 25 April 2022 and 247 in doubles on 12 June 2017.
+She has achieved career-high WTA rankings of No. 96 in singles on 5 August 2024, and 247 in doubles on 12 June 2017.

 Career

-2010–2016: WTA Tour debut
+2010–2013: Early career

 Paquet made her debut on the ITF Women's Circuit in March 2010 at the $10k tournament held in Gonesse, France; she only played the tournament's singles event, losing in the second qualifying round.
 She played five tournaments on the 2010 ITF Women's Circuit.

 She made her WTA Tour singles debut at the WTA Premier 2011 Open GdF Suez; as a wildcard, she lost in the first qualifying round to Michaela Pochabová.

+2014: Grand Slam doubles debut

-Paquet made her Grand Slam women's doubles debut at the 2014 French Open; she and her partner Alix Collombon had received a wildcard for the doubles main draw and they lost in the first round to the third-seeded Russian pair of Ekaterina Makarova and Elena Vesnina.
+Paquet made her Grand Slam debut at the 2014 French Open in women's doubles; she and her partner Alix Collombon had received a wildcard for the main draw and they lost in the first round to the third-seeded Russian pair of Ekaterina Makarova and Elena Vesnina.

+2015: Grand Slam qualifying debut

-Her Grand Slam singles debut in qualifying came at the 2015 French Open, after receiving a singles qualifying wildcard; in the singles qualifying event, she defeated her fellow French player Lou Brouleau in the first round, before losing to Paula Kania in the second round.
+Her Grand Slam singles debut in qualifying came at the 2015 French Open, after receiving a singles qualifying wildcard; in the qualifying event, she defeated fellow French player Lou Brouleau in the first round, before losing to Paula Kania in the second.

+2016: WTA Tour singles debut

-Paquet participated in another Grand Slam qualifying competition after receiving again a wildcard at the 2016 French Open.
-She made her WTA Tour singles main draw debut at the 2016 Copa Colsanitas after winning two qualifying matches; she lost in the first round of the main draw to Anne Schäfer.
+Paquet participated in another Grand Slam qualifying competition, after receiving again a wildcard at the 2016 French Open.
+She made her WTA Tour singles main-draw debut at the 2016 Copa Colsanitas, after winning two qualifying matches; she lost in the first round of the main draw to Anne Schäfer.

-2017: Grand Slam debut at the French Open, first major match win
+2017: Grand Slam debut at the French Open and first win

-At the Abierto Mexicano, Paquet played just her second career WTA Tour singles main-draw match; after winning two qualifying matches, she lost in the first round of the main draw to No. 7 seed Lesia Tsurenko.
+At the Mexican Open, Paquet played just her second career WTA Tour singles main-draw match; after winning two qualifying matches, but she lost in the first round of the main draw to No. 7 seed Lesia Tsurenko.

 Paquet made her Grand Slam singles main-draw debut at the French Open after receiving a singles main-draw wildcard.
 Coming into that tournament ranked only 260th in the world in the WTA singles rankings, she upset 44th-ranked Kristýna Plíšková in the first round before losing to No. 28 seed, Caroline Garcia, in the second.
 Paquet's win over Plíšková was the first WTA Tour singles main-draw win of her career.

+2019: First WTA semifinal

+Paquet reached her first career semifinal on the WTA Tour in Strasbourg, losing to fourth seed Caroline Garcia in the semifinal.

-2021: Top 150 ranking
+2021: Top 150 debut

 At the Australian Open, Paquet qualified for the first time in her career for a Grand Slam championship.

 She received her fifth consecutive wildcard for a direct main-draw entry into the French Open.
 At the same major, in doubles, she reached the third round as a wildcard pair, partnering compatriot Clara Burel.

 She reached a new career-high singles ranking of world No. 122, on 8 November 2021.

-2022: Career-high ranking, first French Open direct entry, Wimbledon debut

-She reached a new career-high of 101, on 25 April 2022, that allowed her a direct entry into the French Open after the withdrawal of Markéta Vondroušová.